-Additionally, compare these metrics to those of your other recruiting channels to get an idea for how gamification fits into your overall hiring picture and how it stacks up against other means of attracting, qualifying and hiring candidates.
+Additionally, compare these metrics to those of your other recruiting channels to get an idea of how this fits into your overall hiring picture and how it stacks up against other means of attracting, qualifying, and hiring candidates.

 Fine-Tune Your Recruiting Process With 4 Corner Resources

-From gamification ideas to cutting-edge recruiting technology, 4 Corner Resources has the strategies you need to develop the most effective hiring funnel in your field.
-By combining our proprietary sourcing tools with our deep network of talent from coast to coast, we’ll give you access to the best candidates your industry has to offer.
+From recruitainment ideas to cutting-edge recruiting technology, 4 Corner Resources has the strategies you need to develop the most effective hiring funnel in your field.
+By combining our proprietary sourcing tools with our deep talent network from coast to coast, we’ll give you access to the top candidates your industry has to offer.

-We attract, screen and place candidates for a wide range of positions, from technology to customer service and beyond.
-Our staffing solutions include direct hire recruiting, contract and temporary staffing, as well as payrolling services to streamline your onboarding process.
-To speak with one of our staffing professionals and begin your search today, contact us now.
+We attract, screen, and place candidates for various positions, from technology to customer service and beyond.
+Our staffing solutions include direct hire staffing, contract hiring, temporary recruiting, and payrolling services to streamline your onboarding process.